Listen to This Article:

 A cousin of the pain au chocolat is the chocolate croissant – which is technically the exact same pastry, only baked in the traditional croissant crescent shape.

-A variation on both the croissant and the pain au chocolat, the pain aux raisins is made with puff pastry and sprinkled with raisins.
+A variation on both the croissant and the pain au chocolat, the pain aux raisins is made with puff pastry and includes a custard filling such as pastry cream and raisins.
 It’s then rolled into a log and cut into slices, or otherwise individually hand-rolled into snail-shaped pastries.

 Translated “apple turnover,” this treat tucks sweet chunks of apple or fruit compote into a triangular or semi-circle puff pastry.
 According to lore, the turnover originated in 1630 in St. Calais, France, where the Chatelaine of the town doled out flour and apples to all households during an epidemic… resulting in the citizens’ creation of these mini pies.